Last Updated on November 22, 2025 by Jennifer Bell

 Unsweetened applesauce adds body, moistness, and a little extra sweetness to this cake.
 You can use either homemade or store bought applesauce – just be sure it doesn’t contain added sugar or the end result might be too sweet.

-I included some almond butter in this black bean chocolate cake recipe, which acts as a binder and improves the texture of this cake.
+Almond butter acts as a binder and improves the texture of this cake.
 You can substitute other nut butters such as peanut butter or cashew butter.
 Or for a nut-free version you can substitute pumpkin seed butter.
-Just be sure to use an unsalted, smooth variety of nut or seed butter.
+Just be sure to use an unsalted creamy variety.

 Start by preheating the oven to 350 degrees Fahrenheit, then add the black beans, maple syrup, apple cider vinegar, almond butter, vanilla extract, cocoa powder, and salt to a food processor or blender, then blend until smooth.

-Next you’ll add the coconut flour and baking soda and blend some more to incorporate.
+Next you’ll add the coconut flour and baking soda, then blend some more to incorporate.
 The batter should be very thick at this point – similar to a cookie dough.

-Bake for 45 minutes at 350 degrees Fahrenheit, then let the cake cool to room temperature before removing from the pan and serving.
+Bake for 35 minutes, then let the cake cool to room temperature before removing from the pan and serving.
 If you choose to frost this cake, be sure to wait until it has cooled completely.

 Optional Additions

-For an extra layer of flavor and texture, add 1/2 cup each of vegan chocolate chips, pecans, or walnuts to the batter.
+For an extra layer of flavor and texture, add 1/2 cup each of dark chocolate chips, pecans, or walnuts to the batter.

 Equipment